ccnmaastricht/CDP4_NRP/Experiments/cdp4_loop_experiment/readme.md

 3. After accessing the NRP Frontend, navigate to the 'My experiments' tab and click on the 'Import folder' button.
 From there upload the entire cdp4_loop_experiment/ folder.
 Once the upload finishes, you should see the CDP4_scene_understanding listed under the 'My Experiments' tab.
 Note that the upload can take a few seconds.

+4. Exit the docker container and copy the saliency model from the root of the repository files.
+	a.
+Exit the docker container
+		`$ CTRL + D`

+	b.
+Navigate to the root of the repository files and copy the "salmodel" directory to the experiment files inside the docker container
+		`$ docker cp salmodel/ nrp:/home/bbpnrsoa/.opt/nrpStorage/cdp4_loop_experiment_0/resources/`

-4. Before starting the experiment, some additional models and packages need to be installed.
+5. Before starting the experiment, some additional models and packages need to be installed.
 For that you'd have to execute a script inside the NRP Backend Docker container.
 To do so, please execute the following commands inside a Terminal:

 	a.
 The first step is to access the NRP Backend container `$ docker exec -it nrp bash`